pooyahadavi/congestion-tax-calculator/README.md

 2. **Authentication and Authorization:** Implement authentication features and define authorization policies to control user access to APIs.

-3. **Advanced Specification and Repository Patterns:** Enhance the usage of Specification and Repository patterns for more sophisticated data querying and manipulation.
+3. **Advanced Specification and Repository Patterns:** Enhance the usage of a more sophisticated Specification Pattern and Repository Pattern for data querying and manipulation.

 4. **Localization:** Implement localization for error messages instead of hard-coding them, providing a better user experience.